 Risks and challenges may emerge with the adoption of social distancing and stay-at-home protocols to reduce COVID-19’s adverse effects.
-With employees, students, patients, and others asked to function remotely under stressful circumstances, and infrastructure pushed to handle more activity, organisations must consider how their cyber risk profiles may be affected.
+With employees, students, patients, and others asked to function remotely under stressful circumstances, and infrastructure pushed to handle more activity, organizations must consider how their cyber risk profiles may be affected.

 The biggest challenge is migrating from a physical presence to a virtual one.
-Once organisations acknowledge this challenge, they must take appropriate action to mitigate potential risks — for example, by reinforcing employee and other users’ awareness of cyber threats, boosting and supporting technology systems, and reviewing insurance coverages with an eye toward potential losses under cyber, media, and technology errors and omissions (E&O) policies.
+Once organizations acknowledge this challenge, they must take appropriate action to mitigate potential risks — for example, by reinforcing employee and other users’ awareness of cyber threats, boosting and supporting technology systems, and reviewing insurance coverages with an eye toward potential losses under cyber, media, and technology errors and omissions (E&O) policies.

 Cyber actors have already taken advantage of people seeking information on the pandemic.
 COVID-19 is increasing the occurrence of phishing and “social engineering” events, with information about the virus used as the hook.

 Remote working also increases the risk of relaxed privacy policies and procedures.
-To facilitate working from home, employees may remove printed files from the workplace, or transfer personally identifiable information to unsecured or unencrypted storage or personal devices — potentially exposing the information to a breach by unauthorised users or improper use and disposal.
+To facilitate working from home, employees may remove printed files from the workplace, or transfer personally identifiable information to unsecured or unencrypted storage or personal devices — potentially exposing the information to a breach by unauthorized users or improper use and disposal.

-Organisations also need to maintain a heightened state of cybersecurity, including testing system preparedness for inevitable operational disruption.
+Organizations also need to maintain a heightened state of cybersecurity, including testing system preparedness for inevitable operational disruption.
 IT/InfoSec teams are being increasingly called upon to handle problems arising from a suddenly remote workforce.

 Demand on web communication tools will increase, so system availability may be reduced.
 System outages or degradation will interrupt operations, causing loss of revenue and additional expense.